stevenvar/OMicroB/README.md

 - gcc (for simulation)
 - avr-gcc, avr-libc (for AVR microcontrollers)
 - avrdude (for flashing to an AVR)
+- xc32 (for PIC32 microcontrollers)
+- pic32prog (for fashing to a PIC32)

 ## Installing

+OMicroB currently supports AVR and PIC32 microcontrollers.
+The installation process requires to specify which type of microcontrollers OMicroB should be compiled for.

+For this, you should edit the *configure* file and comment/uncomment the calls to `target_avr`, `target_pic32`, ... depending on the architectures you would like to enable.
+The configuration script will then check that you do have the right dependencies installed for the architectures you selected.

 ```console
 ./configure && make && make install